Category: Amazonrds

 Khóa học lập trình tại Toidayhoc vừa học vừa làm dự án vừa nhận lương: Khóa học lập trình nhận lương tại trung tâm Toidayhoc

-• Khóa học miễn phí Amazon RDS – MariaDB Features nhận dự án làm có lương
+• Khóa học miễn phí Amazon RDS – Oracle Features nhận dự án làm có lương

 Supported Versions

-The versions 10.0, 10.1,10.2 are the major versions supported in the RDS platform.
+The versions 11.2 and 12.1 are the major versions supported in the RDS platform.
 If no version is mentioned during the DB creation, it defaults to the most recent version at that point in time.
-Below is an example of how to get all supported DB Engine versions using AWS API in a python SDK program.
+Below is an example of how to get the supported DB Engine versions using AWS API in a python SDK program.

 import boto3